ELECTIONS 2024

 Guilherme Boulos (Psol): the candidate supported by President Lula is a federal deputy and social activist known for his work with the Homeless Workers' Movement (MTST).

-Pablo Marçal (PRTB): He is a digital influencer and businessman which was convicted of scamming in the beggining of the century.
+Pablo Marçal (PRTB): he is a digital influencer and businessman which was convicted of scamming in the beggining of the century.
 The candidate was temporarily suspended from social media by São Paulo Electoral Court due to accusations of abuse of economic power.
 His skyrocketing levels of aproval (jumpimng from 7% to more than 20% in 2 weeks) put the political scenario in disarray;.

-Ricardo Nunes (MDB): He is the current mayor of São Paulo and he claims to be the heir of Bolsonarism in São Paulo.
+Ricardo Nunes (MDB): he is the current mayor of São Paulo and he claims to be the heir of Bolsonarism in São Paulo.

 Rio de Janeiro (Rio de Janeiro)

-Current mayor Eduardo Paes, the leftwing candidate from the Social Democratic Party (PSD) has 59% of the vote. he is followed by far right Alexandre Ramagem (PL) and lefwinger Tarcísio Motta (Psol), with 11% and 6% respectively.
+Current mayor Eduardo Paes, the leftwing candidate from the Social Democratic Party (PSD) has 59% of the vote.
+He is followed by far right Alexandre Ramagem (PL) and lefwinger Tarcísio Motta (Psol), with 11% and 6% respectively.

 Belo Horizonte (Belo Horizonte)